 What is the difference between IPFIX, jFlow, sFlow, and NetStream?

 NetStream is the protocol used by Huawei devices, while jFlow was developed for Juniper.
 These technologies are also extensions of NetFlow.
 With sFlow, which is used by scores of manufacturers, only every nth data packet is transmitted (“sampled flow”).
 As a result, less strain is put on your system.
-In general, monitoring software should support a variety of protocols to allow you to set up comprehensive monitoring for all the devices in your network.
+In general, monitoring software should support a variety of (flow) protocols to allow you to set up comprehensive monitoring for all the devices in your network.
 That is exactly why PRTG is so popular.